A-Lohse/Computational-Social-Science-Journal-Club/README.md

 ## Wishlist for topics:
 You are more than welcome to add to this list at anytime

+List of topics:
 - Bayesian statistics
 - Best practice coding, version control (GIT) and latex (overleaf)
 - Causal inference (dif-n-dif & RDD) (interperet regressions)
 - Causal machine learning
 - Cognitive signals in NLP
 - Dimensionality reduction
 - Embeddings (words etc.)
 - Images as data
 - Machine learning / evaluation of machine learning (SHAP & permutation)
 - Model optimization/saturation -  (in ML/DL/NLP)
 - Network analysis (visualization, inference etc.)
 - Non-inference (thinking outside of inference)
 - Scraping and APIs (and available online trace data)
 - Unsupervised learning (mainly in NLP such as topic models)
 - Visualization (in terms of  Best practice and journal choice)